 In recent years, studies of the humble aronia berry have shown that it may help balance cholesterol levels, reduce the risk of heart disease, and protect the liver.

-This recent analysis found that aronia consumption appeared to consistently reduce triglyceride and LDL cholesterol levels, and boost triglyceride levels.
+This recent analysis found that aronia consumption appeared to consistently reduce triglyceride and LDL cholesterol levels, and boost HDL levels.

 While more laboratory work and clinical research needs to be done to discover all of this berry’s attributes, it may be that the chokeberry – a North American fruit that has been overlooked in the past – could be worth more than a second glance.